 How much is a new thermostat for a car?

-- Labor: Labor costs can range from $80 to $200, depending on the complexity of the job and the shop's hourly rate.
+- Labor Costs: The cost of labor to replace the thermostat can vary depending on the complexity of the job and the mechanic's hourly rate.

 How to tell if your thermostat or water pump is bad?